 Dreamer Hostel, Santa Marta, Colombia: This is one for the social butterflies.
 At Dreamer, little attention is paid to the dorms, but the communal courtyard features a wonderful pool, a grill serving up tasty comfort food, and seemingly every kind of alcoholic beverage that originates in South America.
 Dreamer is located on the eastern outskirts of Santa Marta, and as such it attracts weary travelers returning from jungle excursions and looking to simply unwind for a few days (hence the comfort food).
 That being said, the history buff may enjoy paying the respects to South American independence hero Simon Bolívar, who once lived in a hacienda just a few blocks from here; the enormous grounds invite exploring and offer ample iguana-spotting opportunities.

 Outback Pioneer Lodge, Ayers Rock, Australia: HI-affiliated hostels in Australia and New Zealand are still known by the expired name YHA (Youth Hosteling Association).
 As it happens, most of these southern hemisphere hostels are gems of the entire system.
-Even Ayers Rock, in the middle of nowhere, has a hostel…and its one of Oceania’s best.
+Even Ayers Rock, in the middle of nowhere, has a hostel…and it is one of Oceania’s best.
 Air-conditioned dorms are like individual cabins, and the four-bed rooms are the same size as queen bed hotel rooms that also dot the premises.
 A camp store serves fresh meat that you can cook yourself on one of the “barbies” (barbecue grills), and the staff also book sunrise and sunset excursions to not only Ayers Rock (seemingly close enough to touch) but the otherworldly Olgas as well.
 If that isn’t enough, the resort-sizes swimming pool makes this a great family vacation destination as well.
 Stay awhile.